 Take The Plunge

-V-neck jumpers may not be the coolest move, but they boast some benefits: they’re classic, versatile and, most importantly, slimming.
+V-neck jumpers may not be the coolest move, but they boast some benefits: they’re classic, versatile, and, most importantly, slimming.

-Unlike a crew neck, which has a round shape that only exacerbates roundness of face, a mid-plunge V-neck jumper offers diagonal lines that help lengthen your face and upper body when layered with wardrobe basics.
+Unlike a crew neck, which has a round shape that only exacerbates the roundness of the face, a mid-plunge V-neck jumper offers diagonal lines that help lengthen your face and upper body when layered with wardrobe basics.

 But there are rules to follow.
 Make sure you wear a comfortable yet roomy fit that allows your body to breathe, and never, ever tuck your jumper into your jeans – outlining your belly will only enlarge it.